jayarnim/jayarnim/README.md

 ### 👀 I`m interested in consumer's preference and choices, such as

-  - `Analyzing` personal choices and `Predicting` his or her preference
+  - `Analyzing` personal choices

+  - `Predicting` personal preference

-  - `Recommending` a lifesytle that suits his or her preference
+  - `Recommending` a lifesytle that suits personal preference

 ### 🌱 **To achieve my dream, I have experienced**